Carole Boyce-Davies

 Caribbean Heritage Forum at the White House

 Caribbean American Heritage Month was celebrated at the White House in June 2016 with a series of discussions and presentations on policy, millenials, and culture.
-The panel titled “The Impact of Caribbean Culture on America” was chaired by Cornell University Africana professor Dr. Carole Boyce Davies, and featured in photograph above:
+The panel titled “The Impact of Caribbean Culture on America” was chaired by Cornell University Africana professor Dr. Carole Boyce Davies.

 Machel Montano, Award Winning Artiste, singer, composer, Soca exponent, Trinidad and Tobago